-- 1. If the student does not receive a pass grade but does receive a final grade of at least 4.00 before rounding, he or she will be given a once-only opportunity to take a supplementary test. - 2.
+- 1. If the student does not receive a pass grade but does receive a final grade of at least 4.00 before rounding, the student will be given a once-only opportunity to take a supplementary test. - 2.
 If the student passes the individual supplementary test, a final grade of 6.00 for the entire course will be recorded in the student progress administration system.
 Partial course grades that the student has achieved will not be taken into account in establishing the final grade of the supplementary test. - 3.
 If the student does not pass the supplementary test, the initial final grade will be entered into the student progress administration system, thus rendering all partial course grades no longer valid. - 4.
-If the student cannot be awarded a sufficient final average grade of 5.50 or higher because he or she has failed to pass one test component with the condition of a sufficient grade, he or she will be given one opportunity to take a supplementary partial test.
+If the student cannot be awarded a sufficient final average grade of 5.50 or higher because the student has failed to pass one test component with the condition of a sufficient grade, the student will be given one opportunity to take a supplementary partial test.
 The content of this partial test serves to replace the test component for which the mandatory minimum grade of 5,50 or higher is not achieved. - 5.
 If a supplementary partial test is adequately repaired, the grade 5.50 is assigned to the test component and the final average grade will be recalculated according to the conditions specified in the course guide. - 6.
-If the student does not pass the supplementary partial test, the final grade NVD will be entered into the student progress administration system, thus rendering all partial course grades no longer valid. - A student will not qualify for a supplementary test if he or she has not met all the effort requirements of the course. - 8.
-A student will not qualify for a supplementary partial test if he or she has been awarded a pass. - 9.
+If the student does not pass the supplementary partial test, the final grade NVD will be entered into the student progress administration system, thus rendering all partial course grades no longer valid. - 7.
+The student will not qualify for a supplementary test if the student has not met all the effort requirements of the course. - 8.
+The student will not qualify for a supplementary partial test if the student has been awarded a pass. - 9.
 The lecturer will determine the form and content of the supplementary (partial) test.